Honoring our origins,

 Released in 1967, 44GS had the highest level of accuracy of any manually wound 5 beat watch in the world.
 In just a few short years, Grand Seiko had made extraordinary strides towards its goal.
 The design of 44GS included many aspects that have been passed on to today's Grand Seiko watches.

 44GS established the look that Grand Seiko has continued to this day.
-It was a complex design idea, with rules about proportion, finish, angles and every other design aspect.
+It was a complex design idea, with rules about proportion, finish, angles and every other design aspect and became known as the Grand Seiko Style.
 Indeed, there were three basic principles and no fewer than nine elements required to achieve them.
 No other watch has had such an influence on the character of Grand Seiko and all subsequent Grand Seiko models have share the same unique brilliance and charm as 44GS because they have all expressed the Grand Seiko Style.

 The rapid development of Grand Seiko's mechanical watches

-Throughout the decade, the Grand Seiko collection grew and new calibres were continually introduced with a rapidity.
-In 1967, Grand Seiko unveiled the 62GS, the first automatic Grand Seiko, followed in 1968, by the automatic 10 beat 61GS and the manual 10 beat 45GS.
+Throughout the decade, the Grand Seiko collection grew and new calibers were continually introduced.
+In 1967, Grand Seiko unveiled the 62GS, the first automatic Grand Seiko, followed in 1968 by the automatic 10 beat 61GS and the manual 10 beat 45GS.

 Driven by the demands of the age and the new possibilities that technology presented, watch accuracy became a global obsession and competition at chronometer trials intensified.

-Having won every Chronometer competition in Japan, Grand Seiko’s team looked overseas for new challenges and the Swiss observatory chronometry trials graciously admitted our entries in 1964.
+Having won every chronometer competition in Japan, Grand Seiko’s team looked overseas for new challenges and the Swiss observatory chronometry trials graciously admitted its entries in 1964.
 In the years that followed, the rankings steadily improved, at both the Neuchâtel and Geneva ‘concours’.
-In 1968, our movement were awarded the overall prize as the best mechanical watches in the Geneva observatory competition and the world saw that the movements that would find their way into Grand Seiko were among the very best in the world.
+In 1968, the company’s movements were awarded the overall prize as the best mechanical watches in the Geneva observatory competition and the world saw that the movements that would find their way into Grand Seiko were among the very best in the world.